netresearch/deutschepost-sdk-autocomplete-authentication/README.md

 The Autocomplete API makes address input easy for you and your customers with the automatic completion of postal data.

-This SDK can be used to generate an API token.
-It does not offer Autocompletion functionality itself.
+This SDK can only be used to generate API tokens for DATAFACTORY Autocomplete. and does not offer any autocompletion functionality.
-It is designed to be used in conjunction with a JavaScript SDK to offer Autocompletion functionality.
+It is designed to be used together with a separate frontend library or SDK to offer Autocompletion functionality, for example `@postdirekt/autocomplete-sdk` or `@postdirekt/autocomplete-library` on [npm](https://www.npmjs.com).

 ## Requirements